hedzr/progressbar/README.md

 const schema = `{{.PercentFloat|printf "%3.1f%%" }},  {{.ElapsedTime}}`
 ```

-To observer the supplied data to the schema, try `WithBarOnDataPrepared(cb)`:
+To observe the supplied data to the schema, try `WithBarOnDataPrepared(cb)`:

 ```go
 tasks.Add(